EnglishSpanish/EnglishSpanish/README.md

-- 👋 Hi, I’m @EnglishSpanish
+- 👋 Hi, I’m @TheoHewett
 - 👀 I’m trying to build up the skill set to transition into an engineering career.
 - 🌱 I’m currently working through the Full-Stack Engineering path on Codecademy.
 - 💞️ I’m looking to collaborate on pretty much anything, I'm here to practice and learn!